bklobertanz/web-scraping/README.md

 - [x] Add support for custom naming when downloading files
 - [ ] Add support for dynamically changing averaging periods
 - [x] In downloaded file name use contaminant name and not its code.
-- [ ] Check problems with contaminant link that includes CONAMA: PM2D, PM1D, NMHC, 0CH4, 0NOX, 0003 - PM1D and PM2D builds urls differently from other contaminants: ./RII/225/Cal/PM1D&macro=PM1D.discreto.diario
+- [x] Check problems with contaminant link that includes CONAMA: PM2D, PM1D, NMHC, 0CH4, 0NOX, 0003 - PM1D and PM2D builds urls differently from other contaminants: ./RII/225/Cal/PM1D&macro=PM1D.discreto.diario -> improve waiting on blocking element and appearing csv download button (a tag).

 ### Performance Improvements